lancelotj/lancelotj.github.com/_posts/2012-03-12-install-nodejs-in-ubuntu-1004.md

     sudo make install
     node -v

+"v0.6.11" is the current release version of node.js.
+If you are not sure, run `git tag` to check which versions are available.

 Up to this point, you are able to use the `node` command.
 You can then install `npm` which is a package manager of node.js its own:

     curl http://npmjs.org/install.sh | sudo sh